DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Added the Wasteland Vest Outfit and distributed it
  - Companion clothing is now playable and is slightly buffed (Taken from Playable Companion Clothing﻿)
  - Great Khan Armors have fingerless gloves
+ - The Breathing Mask now fits the face of people who wear it and has a new normal map (Take From Lonesome Road Breathing Mask Redone)
  - The Fedora is now playable
  - The Legate's armor is playable
  - The Patient Gown is now worth 15 caps and you start with it at the beginning of the game

 # Additions And Changes By Location